dvfrancis/older-and-wider/README.md

 ## Preview

-A preview of the site on different devices will be provided here.
+TBA - a preview of the site on different devices will be provided here.

 ## Live Link

-A link to the live site will be provided here.
+TBA - a link to the live site will be provided here.

 ## UXD